parvathivarma/Lab-Session-9/README.md

 ## How I improved from previous lab session

-This is the link to the previous version of cogitive walk through: https://public.tableau.com/profile/parvathivarma#!/vizhome/MSISDashboard_FinalVersion_Lab6/RankingDsh
+This is the link to the previous version of cognitive walk through: https://public.tableau.com/profile/parvathivarma#!/vizhome/MSISDashboard_FinalVersion_Lab6/RankingDsh

 ## Advantage